 Can you stream NHL Center Ice?

-Sling TV is the cheapest way to get complete national NHL coverage.
-Its Sling Orange plan ($45.99/mo.) will hook you up with ESPN and TNT, and the Sports Extra add-on ($11.00 a month) will get you NHL Network.
-Combine that with a separate subscription to ESPN+ (totaling $62.99 a month), and you’ll have access to every NHL game this season except for the ones that air on your RSN.
+- For the budget-conscious: Sling TV is the cheapest route for national coverage.
+Its Sling Orange plan ($45.99/mo.) gets you ESPN and TNT, and the Sports Extra add-on ($11–$15/mo.) adds NHL Network.
+Pair that with ESPN Select ($12.99/mo.), and you have almost every game covered.

 NHL Center Ice FAQ